rianrainey/quaderno-ruby/README.md

   Quaderno::Credit.create(params) #=> Quaderno::Credit
 ```

-will create an credit using the information of the hash passed as parameter.
+will create a credit using the information of the hash passed as parameter.

 ### Updating an existing credit
 ```ruby